asekerefe/Expandicon/README.md

 After registering the variable, you will able to run related commands on your variables.

-For instance, to change the value of PlayerID variable to 10, you should type '<b>set pID 10</b>'.
+For instance, to change the value of PlayerID variable to 10, you should type <b>set pID 10</b>.

 GameObjects